stanfordclojure/pset3/README.md

 from synchronous parts of the code, in the spirit of Timothy Baldridge's [Core.Async in Use Talk][async-in-use]?

-You can't do it perfectly, but you can make it an even more pleasant experience.
+You can't do it perfectly, but you can still improve the experience.

-Write a function `execute`, that takes a context map and any number of functions, and threads the context through each of the functions, while respecting asynchronicity.
+Write a function `execute`, that takes a context map and any number of functions, and threads the context through each of the functions, *while respecting asynchronicity*.
 In other words, instead of implementing

 ```clojure
 (defn execute [context f1 f2 f3]
   (-> context f1 f2 f3))
 ```

-which threads the context through the input functions, but assuming each function is synchronous, your `execute` must allow the functions to be either synchronous or asynchronous, return a channel that conveys the final result, and take any number of functions rather than just 3.
+which threads the context through the input functions, but assumes each functions is synchronous, your `execute` must allow the functions
+1. to be either synchronous or asynchronous,
+2. return a channel that conveys the final result, and
+3. take any number of functions rather than just 3.

+Note that the above implementation would *not* work if any of `f1`, `f2`, `f3` were asynchronous, since asynchronous methods immediately return `nil`.

 **References**